cartopher/automateSanGIS/README.md

 ````

 #### Creating a Class Object & Constructor
-Encapsulate all methods and variables into a Class Object and initialize the process
+Encapsulate all variables and functions into a Class Object
 The \__init__() function is always executed when an object is created from this class and can be used to initialize some class variables
+In this case, \__init__() was executed, initializing class variables for the directory and filename for the SanGISDownload process.
+For the directory and filename, we pass our own variables to the class which was taken in by the \__init__().
+In the case of the "current_month_folder" variable, it was initialized on the creation of the object, but not within the \__init__().
 ````
 class SanGISDownload():